odinuv/web/en/apv/slides/sql-join/slides.md

 - Join condition is usually equality between two columns.
     - One of them usually has foreign key.
 - Join condition can be more exotic (AND / OR, inequality)
-- Join connects tables -- relations, views, other joins, selects
+- Join connects tables -- relations, views, other joins, selects.
 </section>

 <section markdown='1'>